PediaMedAI/pediamedai.github.io/content/pages/code-of-conduct/_index.md

 - Enjoyable, high-quality research can only be conducted when you **feel safe, secure, and supported**.
 All group members are thus dedicated to a **harassment-free experience for everyone, regardless of gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, and/or religion [^1] (or lack thereof), family status or socio-economic status**.
 The group members also recognize that some of those biases can be unconscious and creep into different aspects of Academic life and research, such as meetings, publications, citations, hiring, etc. Members should strive to consciously combat those biases and bring awareness to others.

-- **Obligations to the M²LInES group**: We're on the same team.
+- **Obligations to the PediaMedAI group**: We're on the same team.
 Help each other, especially those junior to you even if not directly working for you.

 - Be aware of, and address your positionality, power, privileges, and values.

 - Early career researchers (ECRs) face additional challenges, having to navigate their career path in addition to performing their work.
 This additional uncertainty in their career can lead to added stress and possible burnout.
 If anything is placing undue stress or preventing ECRs from performing at their potential, they are encouraged to discuss with their group lead or with any other mentors they feel most comfortable.
 Sharing these issues can reduce stress and help others be accommodating towards their needs, and the team may be able to assist.

-- The M²LInES team follows the principle that the whole is greater than the sum of its parts.
+- The PediaMedAI team follows the principle that the whole is greater than the sum of its parts.
 As such all members are encouraged to communicate openly and frequently about their research, activities and the obstacles they might encounter along the way.

 #### Professionalism and conduct